 Lack of growth is another problematic sign.
 The plant may not put out new stems or leaves.
 Fertilizing your ZZ plant can help as well in these cases.
 You may also need to repot your ZZ plant if it has outgrown its current vessel and ensure your plant is exposed to a suitable temperature and humidity range.

 Alternatively, the ones that do grow may be small and spread out as opposed to being full and bushy.
-The stems may also lack their robust and upright nature, slowly drooping and becoming thinner as time goes by.
+The stems may also lack their robust and upright nature, potentially yellowing or slowly drooping and becoming thinner as time goes by.

 As they are slow-growing plants, don’t worry if it doesn’t grow much bigger in a short space of time.

 Rather, take a look at the direction of the stems and the distance between each leaf on the stem than the overall growth of the plant for a better understanding.

 The Best Light Exposure for ZZ Plants Grown Indoors